 But I have identified a truly marginalized group that yearns for liberation, one that has been overlooked historically.
 I’m talking about dads.
 We are such an oppressed group that I am declaring Monday, April 1, 2019 as International Dad’s Day (IDD).
 Notice that it is also April Fools Day, which is a match made in heaven, like killing two birds with one stone.
 No, I don’t mind mixing metaphors for something as important as this.

-IDD differs from Father’s Day.
-It’s not your father’s Father’s Day, to paraphrase an old Oldsmobile ad.
+Let’s be clear.
+IDD is not your father’s Father’s Day, to paraphrase an old Oldsmobile ad.
 It is my hope that IDD will be celebrated in distinctively dad fashion.
-To participate, you won’t need to buy a penis cap or glasses at an official website.
+To wit, you won’t need to buy a penis cap or glasses at an official website.
 All you will have to do is tell a joke.
 But not just any joke.
 It has to be a dad joke.
 And, surely, you know what a dad joke is.
 Hint: I just set you up for one (see “Don’t Call Me Shirley”).

 As an example, the other day I told my business students that anybody can come up with a big idea.
 They’re a dime a dozen.
 “What’s more important than a big idea?”
 I asked.
 They stared back, unsure.
 “As Robespierre said: execution,” I answered.
 That’s one of my favorite dad jokes.
 I subject students to it every semester.
 In fact, it’s such a staple that it may be making the rounds along with the answers to last year’s exams.